 Preventing pollution associated with different sources

-To become an environmentally advanced company, the Brother Group is committed to continually reducing environmental impact under the Brother Group Environmental Policy, throughout the life cycle of products (from procurement of parts and materials to development, design, use, collection, reuse, and recycling), placing priority on maintaining compliance with legal regulations and preventing environmental pollution in the respective countries/regions in which Brother operates.
+To become an environmentally advanced company, the Brother Group is committed to continually reducing environmental impact under the Brother Group Environmental Policy, throughout the life cycle of products (from development and design of products, procurement of parts and materials to production, packaging and logistics, use by customers, collection, and recycling), placing priority on maintaining compliance with legal regulations and preventing environmental pollution in the respective countries and regions in which Brother operates.
+The risks and opportunities of environmental pollution are recognized as follows.
+Efforts have been made to prevent pollution through ISO 14001 activities, etc.

 Managing and reducing chemical substances

 Brother Industries, Ltd. (BIL) participated in a priority review in line with the introduction of the PRTR system by KEIDANREN (Japan Business Federation) in 1998.
 BIL started to report the amount of chemical substances transferred and released, starting with those used at the business sites in FY1997 (April 1, 1997-March 31, 1998).
-Of substances subject to PRTR used in FY2016 (April 1, 2016-March 31, 2017), toluene and styrene had to be reported.
-Toluene (15.6 tons) was treated and rendered harmless using a catalytic combustion system.
-Thus, the total amount of these two substances handled was 27.53 tons, and the amount transferred and released was 11.97 tons.
+Of substances subject to PRTR used in FY2017 (April 1, 2017-March 31, 2018), xylene, toluene and styrene had to be reported.
+Toluene (15.3 metric tons) was treated and rendered harmless using a catalytic combustion system.
+Thus, the total amount of these aforementioned three substances handled was 30.5 metric tons, and the amount transferred and released was 15.3 metric tons.

-Flow of Substances Subject to PRTR at BIL
+Flow of Substances Subject to PRTR at Brother Industries, Ltd.

 Scope of aggregation (including the amount handled by affiliated companies):